Company Phone number

 All of them have pros and cons that might make one more favorable for your house than the other.

-- Masonry Retaining Walls:
+Masonry Retaining Walls

-Retaining Wall These walls consist of big reinforced footings that will hold either a stone wall, a brick wall or a concrete wall.
+These walls consist of big reinforced footings that will hold either a stone wall, a brick wall or a concrete wall.
 Disregarding the chosen material, all walls need to be reinforced accordingly with their length and height.
 The taller the wall, the more load it will need to sustain.

 These types of retaining walls are stationary.
 They do not allow for movement other than contraction and expansion, so a proper drainage will need to be installed at the bottom as well as a layer of gravel from top to bottom on the back of the wall.
 Remember, the more water you evacuate from behind the wall, the less pressure the wall will have to fight against.

-- Gravity Walls:
+Gravity Walls:

 Gravity Wall is a term that is becoming more popular these days.
 It is a wall created of interlocking concrete blocks.
 These pieces sit on top of each other without the need of any cement or mortar, and are able to hold the weight of a mountain by just their own design, shape and a little set back.